 In Newsom’s new book Citizenville, the current Lt.
 Gov. of California says, “as I started my second term as San Francisco Mayor I was dismayed as how far behind we still were technologically.
 Police cars weren’t equipped for email.
 City websites weren’t set up to take meaningful feedback online.
 We were surrounded by some of the best and brightest minds technology, but were still operating as though we were in a time warp.
 I hired a former Voice of America reporter named Brian Purchia as my new media director and asked him if he could figure out how to fix this problem.
 That was the beginning of a two-year period in which we transformed our city government.
 We started digitizing, mashing up, and opening up everything we possibly could — far beyond what I had initially imagined when I brought Brian in.”

 Brian is recognized as a “Gov 2.0” leader for his work to improve civic engagement by making government more accessible through tapping into the power of social media.
 Before working in government and for social change organizations, Brian worked in media, as a reporter in Washington, DC.

-Advocacy and Engagement Director – Jennifer Wells
+Advocacy and Development Director – Jennifer Wells

 Jennifer Wells is the Advocacy and Engagement Director for Protect Our Defenders and has worked with the organization since its founding.
 Jennifer has a Masters in Public Health from Columbia University, with a concentration in population mental health.
 Her research in Columbia’s Department of Epidemiology focused on traumatic stress among women and state policies on mental health.
 She has also worked with University of Illinois-Chicago in the Department of Psychiatry as a research assistant.